Policies

 MSU has established the Relationship Violence and Sexual Misconduct and Title IX Policy in keeping with the university's commitment to fostering a safe and inclusive campus community.

-The policy, administered by OIE, prohibits discrimination on the basis of sex and sexual harassment, including gender-based harassment, sexual assault/misconduct, relationship violence and stalking.
+The policy, administered by ISR, prohibits discrimination on the basis of sex and sexual harassment, including gender-based harassment, sexual assault/misconduct, relationship violence and stalking.
 Title IX prohibits retaliation against reporters of sex discrimination, including reports of sex discrimination against administrators and other employees.
 MSU will independently investigate alleged retaliation for participation in the Title IX process.

 For complete information, including definitions contained in the policy, read the Relationship Violence and Sexual Misconduct and Title IX Policy.